naveedausaf/flowmazondotnet/README.md

 - Storybook unit tests for components in the Next.js app
 - Playwright integration tests (end-to-end tests) run against the Next.js app that is running toghether with the backend .NET Core API and a PostgreSQL test database
-- Intergation tests of the .NET Core API
+- Integration tests of the .NET Core API

 For each of these suites, a task in `tasks.json` starts on `folderOpen` which in turn runs a command - either an executable like `dotnet test` or a script defined in `package.json` that is run using `npm run <script name>` - in a separate terminal window that watches test and code-under-tests file and start the test suite execution whenever a change is detected.